 I would like to appreciate the excellent work done by the team.
 The book is a one-stop solution for your UPSC preparation.

-The most influential part of the book is that it comes with the expert guidance video it comes with the expert guidance video about how to crack UPSC prelims, which is highly effective and useful.
+The most influential part of the book is that it comes with the expert guidance video about how to crack UPSC prelims, which is highly effective and useful.